• Explore. Learn. Thrive. Fastlane Media Network

 Who is liable for damaged or stolen packages?

-In most cases when a package is stolen or damaged, the retailer or seller will either issue refunds to consumers or agree to replace the item.
+When a package is stolen or damaged, the retailer or seller will either issue refunds to consumers or agree to replace the item.
 Amazon’s A-Z Guarantee program sets the standard here, and even purchases made from their retail partners will almost always be refunded or replaced if the package goes missing.

-Some businesses may also try to shift responsibility to the shipping or delivery company, requiring customers to file a claim with the shipper before they’ll issue a refund for missing or damaged goods.
+Some businesses may also try to shift responsibility to the shipping or delivery company, requiring customers to file a claim with the shipper before issuing a refund for missing or damaged goods.
 For consumers, this can be a frustrating experience, especially when packages go astray: first, they need to wait for a set period (to ensure that the package is truly lost), and then, because tracking often mistakenly shows that packages have been delivered, in some cases they must also try to prove that they did not receive the package.

 How can brands best respond to this current situation?

-Offer a range of delivery options
+Offer a range of delivery options.

-The most effective way that brands can combat the problem of stolen and damaged packages is to offer customers different ways to receive their products.
+The most effective way brands can combat the problem of stolen and damaged packages is to offer customers different ways to receive their products.
 Here are some of the most common:

 Communicate with customers